aragon/hack/docs/getting-started.md

 ![](/docs/assets/metamask-7.png)

-This page allows you to see (in real-time) your incoming and outgoing transactions for this address, as well as your entire transaction history.
+Etherscan allows you to see (in real-time) your incoming and outgoing transactions for this address, as well as your entire transaction history.

-That should be enough to get started.
+That should be enough to get started 🥳.
 We'll cover the rest as we go.

 #### Frame
 > Frame is an OS-level Ethereum interface that lets you use standalone signers, such as a Ledger or Trezor, to interact with dapps and the Ethereum network.